apache/flink-web/_posts/2020-10-12-stateful-serverless-internals.md

 The runtime makes sure that only one invocation per function instance (e.g. `(cart, "Kim")`) is ongoing at any point in time (i.e. invocations per entity are serial).
-If an invocation is ongoing while new messages for the same function instance arrives, it is buffered in state and sent as a single batch as soon as the ongoing invocation completes.
+If an invocation is ongoing while new messages for the same function instance arrives, the messages are buffered in state and sent as a single batch as soon as the ongoing invocation completes.

 In addition, since each request happens in complete isolation and all relevant information is encapsulated in each request and response, <i><b>function invocations are effectively idempotent</b></i>